Nee-sudo/Prayas-Sankalp/README.md

-# 🤝 Prayash Sankal
+# 🤝 Prayas Sankal

-**Prayash Sankal** is a platform dedicated to bringing people together to help those in need.
+**Prayas Sankal** is a platform dedicated to bringing people together to help those in need.
 By enabling donations of food, stationery, clothes, and other essential items, it serves as a bridge between those who want to give and those who need support, fostering a community of care and compassion.

 ## 🌟 Features
 - **Donation Platform:** Easily donate food, clothes, stationery, and other items to help the underprivileged.